Frank Shushok, Jr.

 Frank Shushok Jr. is an American academic administrator who has served as the 12th President of Roanoke College since 2022.

 Career

-Since joining Roanoke College, President Shushok has formed a Division of Student Success responsible for creating an integrated and inclusive student experience on campus.
+Since joining Roanoke College, Shushok has formed a Division of Student Success responsible for creating an integrated and inclusive student experience on campus.
 The division's portfolio includes student wellness, academic supports, career-readiness programs and more.

 In 2023, he signed an admissions partnership agreement with Virginia Western Community College.

 Honors and awards

 In 2022, Shushok was inducted into the Aspen Institute's first cohort of Senior Index Impact Fellows.

 Personal life and education

-Frank grew up in McKinney, Texas and struggled with learning challenges from elementary through high school.
+Shushok grew up in McKinney, Texas and struggled with learning challenges from elementary through high school.
 He had a few teachers who believed in him and inspired him to go to college.